Sign changes of Kloosterman sums with moduli having at most six prime factors: Proof of the first Proposition

 then we have

 We will evaluate the multiple-integral by shifting contours.
-It can be checked that the quadruple integral appeared in \eqref{R3 3 step 1} and Section 5 in \cite{Xi2018} (Page 1220) are the same, except for a finite term $I(s,t_{1},t_{2},w)$.
-Therefore, after shifting the $w-$contour and $s-$contour through the same way, we only need to handle the integrand with $t_{1}$, $t_{2}$ as
+It can be checked that the quadruple integral appearing in \eqref{P step 7} and that in Section 5 of \cite{Xi2018} (Page 1220) differ by only a finite term $I(s,t_{1},t_{2},w)$.
+Therefore, after shifting the $w$-contour and $s$-contour in the same way and referring to page 1221, line 17 in \cite{Xi2018}, we only need to handle the integrand with $t_{1}$, $t_{2}$, where this integrand is